mbsa-tud/tsad_platform/README.md

 Fields of the **modelOptions** struct:

 **type**
 The type of the model/algorithm.
-Must be one of: `"DNN"`, `"CML"`, `"S"`
+Must be one of: `"DNN"`, `"CML"`, `"S"` (meaning `Deep Neural Network`, `Classic Machine Learning` and `Statistical` respectively.)

 **name**
 The unique name of the model.
 This is used by the platform to recognize the model.
 It should only contain **letters** and the following characters: `-` `(` `)`.

 **modelType**
-This field is only required for DL models.
+This field is only required for deep-learning models.
 Its value must be one of: `"predictive"`, `"reconstructive"`.
 It indicates whether the model produces prediction or reconstruction errors.

 **dataType**
 This field is only required if your model uses the data preparation function provided by the platform.
-It's value must be one of: `1`, `2`, `3`.
+Its value must be one of: `1`, `2`, `3`.
 The number controls the shape of the data.
 The data is always split into subsequences of equal length using a sliding window.
 For the three different numbers, the data will be shaped as such:
 | Data type | Univariate model | Multivariate model |
 |-|-|-|
 | **1** | `1 x D` cell array with `D` being the number of channels.
 For each channel a separate model of the same type will be trained.
 Each cell contains a `N x w` matrix with `w` being the window-size and `N` being the number of observations.| `1 x 1` cell array containing a `N x (w * d)` matrix with `N` being the number of observations, `w` the window size and `d` the number of channels. |